tehphilb/coding_challenge_weather/README.md

 ## Issues

-Colour generator missing, currently fixed number of colours.
-This leads to an error message if too many cities are added.

 Proper error handling is missing

 The app does not work with web, due to known issues with Isar db.
 For more information check: <https://github.com/isar/isar/issues/1458>